eHealth (EHTH)

 Average revenue per user (ARPU) is a critical metric to track because it measures how much the company earns in transaction fees from each user.
 ARPU also gives us unique insights into a user’s average order size and eHealth’s take rate, or "cut", on each order.

-This quarter, eHealth’s ARPU clocked in at $97.63.
-It grew by 23.9% year on year, faster than its estimated membership.
+This quarter, eHealth’s ARPU clocked in at $48.16.
+It declined 4.4% year on year, mirroring the performance of its estimated membership.

 7. User Acquisition Efficiency